newrelic/newrelic-cf/README.md

 ```
 cf set-env <APP_NAME> JAVA_OPTS "-Dnewrelic.config.proxy_host=proxy.yourCompany.com -Dnewrelic.config.proxy_port=nnn"
 ```
-**Note:** If you're using a proxy across all of your applications, you may want to implement a PCF 'Environment Variable Group'.
+**Note:** If you're using a proxy across all of your applications, you may want to implement a PCF 'Environment Variable Group' for the staging process.
 ```
-$ cf srevg '{"JAVA_OPTS":"-Dnewrelic.config.proxy_host=proxy.yourCompany.com -Dnewrelic.config.proxy_port=nnn"}'
+$ cf ssevg '{"JAVA_OPTS":"-Dnewrelic.config.proxy_host=proxy.yourCompany.com -Dnewrelic.config.proxy_port=nnn"}'
 Setting the contents of the running environment variable group as admin...
 OK
 ```
 ```
-$ cf revg
+$ cf sevg
 Retrieving the contents of the running environment variable group as admin...
 OK
 Variable Name   Assigned Value